Statutory liquidity ratio: Usage

-If any Indian bank fails to maintain the required level of the statutory liquidity ratio, then it becomes liable to pay penalty to Reserve Bank of India.
+If any Indian bank fails to maintain the required level of the statutory liquidity ratio, it becomes liable to pay penalty to the Reserve Bank of India.
 The defaulter bank pays penal interest at the rate of 3% per annum above the bank rate, on the shortfall amount for that particular day.
-However, according to the Circular released by the Department of Banking Operations and Development, Reserve Bank of India, if the defaulter bank continues to default on the next working day, then the rate of penal interest can be increased to 5% per annum above the bank rate.
+However, according to the Circular released by the Department of Banking Operations and Development, Reserve Bank of India, if the defaulter bank continues to default on the next working day, the rate of penal interest can be increased to 5% per annum above the bank rate.
 This restriction is imposed by RBI on banks to make funds available to customers on demand as soon as possible.
 Gold and government securities (or gilts) are included along with cash because they are highly liquid and safe assets.

 The RBI can increase the SLR to control inflation, suck liquidity out of the market, to tighten the measure to safeguard the customers' money.
 Decrease in SLR rate is done to encourage growth.
 In a growing economy banks would like to invest in stock market, not in government securities or gold as the latter would yield less returns.
 One more reason is long term government securities (or any bond) are sensitive to interest rate changes.
 However, in an emerging economy, interest rate change is a common activity.